Stewart/Gough

 Now that we

-understand how to calculate the inverse kinematics for a 3DOF system, we can
+understand how to calculate the inverse kinematics for a 3-DOF system, we can

-expand the calculation to a 6DOF system!
+expand the calculation to a 6-DOF system!

-Z axes, and rotate angles
+and Z axes, and rotate angles

 on a 3D plane.

-that we are going to solve will have 6 links, making it a hexapod.
+system that we are going to solve will have 6 links, making it a hexapod.

 Multi-Axis Translation and Rotation